 - See manufacture's written instructions for cleaning instructions.
 If the pads become worn and extremely soiled, replacement kits are available.
-Please let us know if this becomes an issue for you. - Keep your brace away from excessive heat. - When sitting, you may find it helpful to place a small pillow behind your lower back and sit as straight up as possible for comfort. - Avoid soft chairs and sit up straight or lean back slightly.
+Please let us know if this becomes an issue for you. - Keep your brace away from excessive heat. - When sitting, place a small pillow behind your lower back and sit as straight up as possible for comfort. - Avoid soft chairs and sit up straight or lean back slightly.
 This will help reduce pressure on the chest. - Do not lean over the table while eating.
-Bring food up to your mouth while siting straight. - If the brace is riding up under your arms or your throat, it is likely the brace is fastened too loosely.
-It requires repositioning and retightening of the straps.
+Bring food up to your mouth while siting straight. - If the brace is riding up under the arms or at the throat, it is likely the brace is fastened too loosely.
+This requires repositioning and retightening of the straps.

-\\ If you find any concerns or questions, contact your practitioner before wearing the brace.
+\\ If you find any concerns or questions, contact your practitioner before wearing the brace